Homemade Alcapurrias (Puerto Rican Fritters)

 For the Masa (dough):

-- 8 large green plantains, peeled and chopped into large pieces
+- 2 lbs (about 8) unripe green bananas, peeled and chopped into large pieces

-- 1 tsp achiote oil or olive oil
+- 2 tbsp achiote oil or olive oil

 Instructions

 - Make the masa.
-In your food processor, combine the yucca and plantain pieces and pulse until a smooth and consistent dough is formed.
-Add in the achiote oil and sazon and pulse a few more times to combine.
+In your food processor, combine the yucca or taro and bananas and pulse until a smooth and consistent masa is formed.
+Do this in batches if necessary.
+Add the achiote oil, sazon, and salt and pulse a few more times to combine.

 - Prep the masa.
-Cut out squares of parchment paper.
-One at a time, spray a square with nonstick cooking spray, add a ½ cup scoop of the masa dough and spread out flat with a spatula.
+Lay out a sheet of parchment paper.
+Brush the paper with achiote oil, add a large scoop of the masa and spread out flat with a spatula.

 - Fill the alcapurrias.
-Next top the masa with a few small spoonfuls of the picadillo filling, making sure to add a small enough amount that you have a few inches of dough around all edges of the filling.
+Top the masa with a spoonfuls of the picadillo, making sure to add a small enough amount that you have a few inches of dough around all edges of the filling.

 - Close the fritters.
-Using the parchment paper & spatula, carefully fold the masa over the filling, spreading the edges until fully sealed and no picadillo is visible.
-Continue this process until you’ve used all of your dough and/or filling.
+Using the parchment paper, carefully fold the masa over the filling, folding the edges until fully sealed and no picadillo is visible.
+Continue this process until you’ve used all of your masa and/or filling.

 - Fry.
-Heat vegetable oil in a heavy bottomed, wide mouthed pan.
-Fry the Alcapurria at 350 degrees over medium heat until golden brown and crisp all around.
-Cool on a paper towel lined plate and enjoy!
+Heat vegetable oil to 350°F in a heavy bottomed pan.
+Fry the alcapurrias until golden brown and crisp all around, flipping to brown on both sides.
+Transfer to a paper towel lined plate and enjoy!

 Thanks you was delicious